2025-26 Edition

 Internship in which students work individually at an outside organization to gain experience with the challenges involved in data-related work.

-Grading Option: Satisfactory/unsatisfactory only.
+Grading Option: Satisfactory/Unsatisfactory only

-Restriction: Graduate students only.
-Master of Data Science Degree students only.
+Restrictions: Master of Data Science only.

 DATA 299P.
 Individual Study.
 2 Units.